 This article (written based on language school interview input) helps you prepare for an online TEFL interview.

 Your TEFL / TESOL teaching job interviews are not that different from any other job interview.
 The only difference is the way the interview will be done.
-If you are not in the country where you want to work, it is very likely that your interview will use Zoom, Skype, WhatsApp, Messenger, Facetime, etc.
+For example, if you are not in the country where you want to work, your interview will likely use Zoom, Skype, WhatsApp, Messenger, Facetime, etc.

-Job interviews can be nerve wracking but they are an unavoidable part of the hiring process.
+Job interviews can be nerve-wracking, but they are unavoidable in the hiring process.
 If you do good research, homework and preparation, your job interview will be easier.
 It will not be scary and is just one of the steps for getting you a TEFL / TESOL teaching job.

 This advice is, as we say, “straight from the horse’s mouth!”

 Read on, make use of our tips (or should I say your employing language schools’ tips) and welcome to the exciting world of TEFL.

 Even experienced EFL / ESL teachers prepare for teaching job interviews, so why shouldn’t you?
 As we will always tell you as one of our trainees, “come prepared so if you need to improvise, you will be fine, no problem”.
 All is explained in our Job Workshops on the last week of your Trinity College CertTESOL course.
 If you do your homework, prepare your answers, rehearse your demo classes and brush up on your grammar, the TEFL job interview will be a breeze.